Modern Slavery and Human Trafficking statement

 Our business is organised into a number of business units with regional offices in France Nigeria, Malaysia, The U.S.A and Panama.

 The Biwater Group has a global annual turnover of in excess of £21 million.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

-- Ethical Trading and Business Ethics Policies: These policies explain the manner in which we behave as an organisation and how we expect our employees and suppliers to act.
+- Ethical Trading and Business Ethics Policies.
+These policies explain the manner in which we behave as an organization and how we expect our employees and suppliers to act.

 We are committed to ensuring there is no modern slavery or human trafficking in our supply chains or any part of our business and to acting ethically and with integrity in all of our business dealings and relationships.
 We expect the same high standards from all of our contractors, suppliers and other business partners.